cepharum/sails-qualify/README.md

-# sails-qualifier
+# sails-qualify

-Simple Tools for switching your sailsjs project.
+simple but extensible tools for switching setup of your sailsjs project.

 ## Motivation